amitapl/amitapple.snowsite/Snow/_posts/2015-11-21-story-new-logging-approach.md

 Writing logs is usually pretty easy in a project, just select/add your favorite logging framework (Trace, NLog, Log4Net, ...), maybe configure it a bit, and start writing logs.

-But then comes the time when you actually need to use these logs, maybe to debug an issue, this is when you realize the mess: here is an error log but wait what happened before that, who was the user, what was the action and how long did it take... someone PLEASE put me in context!
+But then comes the time when you actually need to use these logs, maybe to debug an issue, this is when you realize the mess: here is an error log but wait what happened before that, who was the user, what was the action and how long did it take... someone please put me in context!

-Well there are current solutions for that, you'll go back to the code and start adding correlation ids, and maybe use some logging query magic with grouping and filtering on top of what might be a high amount of logs.
-Not so easy after all, especially after the fact.
+Well there are current solutions for that, kinda, you'll need to go back to the code and start adding correlation ids, and use some logging query magic with grouping and filtering on top of what might be a high amount of logs.
+Not so easy after all, especially after the fact as you have enormous amount of logs and most of them are just noise.

+What you really want to do is remove all the noise, but still have full logs when you need them (error case for example).

 In this blog post I wanted to show a new approach to logging using a new framework called: [Story](https://github.com/narratr/story).

-## Story ##
+## What is this story ##

     Storytelling.Factory.StartNew("MyAction", () =>
     {